 - Bring water to a boil (about 5-8 mins), turn off heat, and add the hibiscus flowers and cinnamon sticks.
 Cover and steep for about 15-20 minutes.

 - Strain tea into desired container and stir in sugar or honey to taste.
 Serve warm with lime wedges on the side.
 This tea can be served chilled instead.
-For this, add ice and orange or lime rounds.
+For this, add ice and lemon slices (or orange or lime rounds).

 - NOTE: Do not steep tea for a longer time because it can become bitter.
-If its flavor needs to be strengthen, add more herbs but do not steep tea longer.
-Inactive prep time: 15-20 minutes.
-Yield: About 6 cups.
+If its flavor needs to be strengthened, add more herbs but do not steep tea longer.

 ** Nutrition labels on easyanddelish.com are for educational purposes only.
 This info is provided as a courtesy and is only an estimate, since the nutrition content of recipes can vary based on ingredient brand or source, portion sizes, recipe changes/variations, and other factors.
 We suggest making your own calculations using your preferred calculator, based on which ingredients you use, or consulting with a registered dietitian to determine nutritional values more precisely.